 Nordic Track Space Saver Treadmill

 NordicTrack has been in the business of manufacturing home fitness and exercise equipment since 1975.
-And although they have perfected the making of different equipment such as rowers, strength machines, elliptical, and bikes among others, treadmills are by far the company’s bread and butter.
+And although they have perfected the making of different equipment such as rowers, strength machines, elliptical, and bikes among other equipment, treadmills are by far the company’s bread and butter.

-So if you are on the hunt for a treadmill that cuts it as far as your workout goes, you can bet on one of the company’s long line of awesome options, some of which I will discuss up next.
+So if you are on the hunt for a treadmill that cuts it as far as your treadmill runs go, you can bet on one of the company’s long line of awesome options, some of which I will discuss up next.

 Cheapest & Most Compact Model from NordicTrack